build-trust/ockam/documentation/guides/rust/get-started/01-node/README.md

 cargo run --example 01-node
 ```

+This will down various dependencies, compile and then run our code.
+When it
-When this runs, you'll see log output that shows the node starting and then
+runs, you'll see log output that shows the node starting and then
 immediately shutting down.

 <div style="display: none; visibility: hidden;">